-Most primary or junior schools have teaching assistants who work alongside teachers in the younger classes in particular, helping with the whole class.
-Some teaching assistants support individual children with special needs.
+Most primary or junior schools have teaching assistants (TAs) who work alongside teachers to help with the whole class.
+Some TAs support individual children with special educational needs.

 Teaching assistants (TAs) or learning support assistants (LSAs) are taking on increasingly important roles within the classroom, but they are not a replacement for a trained teacher, who should maintain overall responsibility for the teaching and learning of all children in their care.

 TAs may find themselves getting the classroom ready for lessons, listening to children read or telling them stories, supervising a small group or helping with outings.

 Higher level teaching assistants (HLTAs) may take on added responsibilities such as helping to plan lessons or supervising other support staff.
 In Scotland, assistants supporting children with special educational needs may be called auxiliaries.